Can You Have Two Mortgages at the Same Time?

 The downside is cost, and the fact that you need a realistic exit.
 In your case the exit is the sale of the current home, so the big risk is simply timing: if the sale takes longer than expected, the cost can compound quickly.

-If you want to buy your new home before you sell your existing one, the cleanest structure is often:
+If you want to buy before you sell, the cleanest structure is often:

 It can feel slightly clunky, but it avoids expensive short-term funding and keeps you in the mainstream mortgage market.